Policies & Processes

 The Value of Supplier Codes of Conduct: Supporting Transparency and Improving Performance

-This white paper by Ardea International offers a comprehensive look at supplier codes of conduct.
+This white paper, by Ardea International, offers a comprehensive look at supplier codes of conduct.
 It covers their role in creating accountability and transparency and explains how to implement them effectively.

-Model Sustainable Purchasing Policy (Direct MS Word Download) cover
+Model Sustainable Purchasing Policy (Direct Download) cover

-Model Sustainable Purchasing Policy (Direct MS Word Download)
+Model Sustainable Purchasing Policy (Direct Download)

 This model policy created by the Sustainable Purchasing Leadership Council (SPLC) offers a readymade template to help you create a sustainable purchasing policy.